ceph/ceph/src/rgw/h3/README.md

 	dd if=/dev/zero of=128m.iso bs=1M count=128
 	~/ceph/build $ bin/curl {options} https://localhost:8000/testbucket/128m.iso -T 128m.iso -v
 	~/ceph/build $ bin/curl {options} https://localhost:8000/testbucket/128m.iso --output 128m.iso -v

+## Wireshark

+Wireshark can be used to inspect QUIC/HTTP3 traffic, but extra configuration is necessary to view packets encrypted with TLS.

+First, set the `SSLKEYLOGFILE` environment variable to enable the logging of keys on the client and server:

+	export SSLKEYLOGFILE=/path/to/sslkeys.log

+Then in Wireshark, make the following changes in the `Edit -> Preferences -> Protocols` menu:

+* QUIC: uncheck `Reassemble out-of-order CRYPTO frames`
+* TLS: set `(Pre)-Master-Secret log filename` to `/path/to/sslkeys.log`